RPTU-EIS/upec-boom-verification-suite/README.md

 ## Microequivalence
 The UPEC proof is an unbounded proof based on an unrolled circuit model with a symbolic initial state.
 The symbolic initial state enables the solver to explore all possible program contexts implicitly, and it is the contributing factor to achieve a conclusive proof result at the end.
 However, a symbolic initial state overapproximates the reachable state set of the system and may lead to spurious counterexamples.
 For processors of medium complexity with in-order pipelining, the miter construction of Fig. 1 ensures that only little effort is required for manually creating invariants to eliminate spurious counterexamples.
 However, this changes drastically when out-of-order processors are considered.
 The symbolic initial state can then include starting states, for example with inconsistent instruction identifiers across the pipeline, so that invalid execution orders are considered.
-As a result, secret-dependent microarchitectural observations can be generated which are spurious counterexamples to the UPEC property.
+As a result, false security alarms can be generated which are spurious counterexamples to the UPEC property.

 To address this issue, instead of engaging in a tedious process of modeling all relevant functional behaviors by assertions (invariants), the proof is constrained by a new invariant, which we call Microequivalence.
 Microequivalence (conservatively) over-approximates correct Out-of-Order execution behavior of the processor in terms of certain data structures used in the bookkeeping mechanisms of OOO-execution.